Lawrence-Nderitu/Simple-Sales-project/README.md

 g++ sales.cpp -o sales && ./sales.

-For other systems you use your normal IDE to compile the .cpp file.
+For other systems use your normal IDE to compile the .cpp file.

 What's missing?